SmarDex-Ecosystem/spro-contracts/README.md

 - Partial funding requires a minimum threshold: a lender must contribute at least x% of the requested amount.
 - All lenders participating in the same loan share a unified loan expiration date.

+note: "P2P_Lending" is the new name for the protocol previously referred to as "SPRO".
+The core functionality remains unchanged.
+Please note that the smart contracts and tests still use the original name "SPRO" in their naming and structure.

 ## Installation

 ### Foundry